 The challenges described signpost opportunities for future development.
-Existing algorithms for assessing PPG signal quality vary according to the device configuration, application, and subjects being monitored [15].
-Thus, to extract physiological information from PPG, vital signs-specific quality assessment, such as respiratory signal quality indices (RQIs) [7], in addition to the traditional signal quality indices (SQIs), should be considered in clinical usage.
-As there is no coherent "one model fits all" solution, Bayesian methods may be used for learning how to optimally fuse multiple independent SQIs and RQIs [16].
+Existing algorithms for assessing PPG signal quality vary according to the device configuration, application, and subjects being monitored (Charlton et al 2022).
+Thus, to extract physiological information from PPG, vital signs-specific quality assessment, such as respiratory signal quality indices (RQIs) (Birrenkott et al 2017), in addition to the traditional signal quality indices (SQIs), should be considered in clinical usage.
+As there is no coherent 'one model fits all' solution, Bayesian methods may be used for learning how to optimally fuse multiple independent SQIs and RQIs (Zhu et al 2021).
 Despite the popularity of expert-crafted features from PPG for clinical monitoring, more recent advances in deep learning using neural networks (NNs) have shown promising results.
-NNs can offer modelling of the PPG waveforms directly, without dedicated algorithms for preprocessing and/or feature extraction.
-Light-weighted NNs (such as MnasNet [6]) are also designed for Internet-of-Things or mobile devices which allow real-time on-sensor processing.
+NNs can offer modelling of the PPG waveforms directly, without dedicated algorithms for pre-processing and/or feature extraction.
+Light-weighted NNs (such as MnasNet (Tadesse et al 2020)) are also designed for Internet-of-Things or mobile devices which allow real-time on-sensor processing.
 However, NNs still lack physiological interpretation of the underlying phenomenon.
 Detection of different cardiac abnormalities is straightforward in electrocardiogram (ECG) modelling, but is particularly challenging for PPG due to a lack of patient examples.
-Generative Adversarial Networks can be used as a synthesis tool for generating samples to train algorithms for improved performance [17].
+Generative Adversarial Networks can be used as a synthesis tool for generating samples to train algorithms for improved performance (Kiyasseh et al 2020).
 While PPG-based work has previously been used for classifying cardiac abnormality and is validated against those derived from ECG, no work has been undertaken to date on using PPG to perform active sampling to monitor patients' health status where there is ECG abnormality.
 Such application would also be extremely beneficial for using wearable devices in clinical settings where existing monitoring can otherwise be either infrequent or entirely absent.
 This is also beneficial for preserving battery life on wearables and reducing artefacts and transmitting data only when it is necessary.
 As discussed previously, any algorithms for estimating physiological parameters need to perform sufficiently well and satisfy any intended applications if they are to be deployed effectively in clinical settings.
 Overall, the clinical utility of PPG needs to be assessed via validated studies in patients to identify suitable algorithms for data extraction and parameter estimation.
 Further regulatory approvals of PPG-based devices are required for the certification of medical devices to be used for integration into clinical pathways.